FirelyTeam/firely-docs/simplifier/simplifierVonk.rst

 ===================================================

 If you have defined some profiles, valuesets and examples in your Simplifier project, you may want to setup a FHIR Server for you or others to test against.
-We have tried to make that extremely simple for you, using Firely Server FHIR Server.
+We have tried to make that extremely simple for you, using Firely Server.
 Here is how:

 Currently we only enabled this for Windows 10, using PowerShell.
 Later we will add support for Linux and/or MacOS.